 As Dr. Tharoor said in his interview, “Britain financed its industrial revolution and its prosperity from the depredations of empire.
-Britain came to one of the richest countries in the world (India) in the early 18th century and reduced it, after 200 years of plunder, to one of the poorest,” Britain used India for their own gain, even the things Britain get credit for creating in India, such as the national railway line, was for the benefit of other British, not Indians.
+Britain came to one of the richest countries in the world (India) in the early 18th century.
+It reduced it, after 200 years of plunder, to one of the poorest,” Britain used India for their gain, even the things Britain get credit for creating in India, such as the national railway line, was for the benefit of other British, not Indians.

-For a while now, I have been thinking of the concept of historic amnesia; what made me think about this in particular was the event of Columbus day and how I think it is horrific that such a day exists to honor a man who committed so many terrible crimes, the most awful of all being the Native American holocaust in which 100 million indigenous people were killed (I think of Thanksgiving in the same way).
-Generally, there is not many monuments or recognized places of homage in the USA to the Native American holocaust; if there are, they are likely to be on reservations.
-The main place being the American Indian Genocide Museum in Houston, Texas.
+For a while now, I have been thinking of the concept of historical amnesia; what made me think about this, in particular, was the event of Columbus day and how I think it is horrific that such a day exists to honor a man who committed so many terrible crimes, the most awful of all being the Native American holocaust in which 100 million indigenous people were killed (I think of Thanksgiving in the same way).
+Generally, there are not many monuments or recognized places of homage in the USA to the Native American holocaust; if there are, they are likely to be on reservations.
+The main place is the American Indian Genocide Museum in Houston, Texas.

 “I do not understand the squeamishness about the use of gas.
 I am strongly in favor of using poisonous gas against uncivilized tribes.”